DesignDrastic/text-hover-effects-in-css/README.md

 I want to remove designdrastic.com backlink from template.
 How can I?
 * You can contact us for the same and we will guide you on how to pay for it.

-Does these templates work on smarpthone based on iPhone, Android platforms and desktop browsers?
-* Yes, all of templates work with all devices.

-Does this template can be used to build WordPress themes?
-* You can use the templates to build WordPress themes but must should credit us.

 ### Installation

 - Clone or Download the ZIP.